Thomas Rayson

-Thomas Rayson (5 December 1888 – 28 January 1976) was an architect who practised in Oxford, England, and also a watercolourist.
+Thomas Rayson (5 December 1888 – 28 January 1976) was an English architect who practised in Oxford, and also a watercolourist.

 Family

 Rayson was born in Madras, India, on 5 December 1888, the second son of William John Rayson, who was then a railway engineer with the Locomotion Fabrication Plant for Indian Railways, and his wife Elizabeth A. English.
 The family returned to England in 1890 and initially stayed at 8 Chandos Road, West Ham, with the family of Thomas's maternal grandfather James English, who was a foreman boiler maker.
 Thomas's father then took over the Union Flag pub at 178 Lambeth Road, London.

-In 1933, Thomas Rayson married Helen Hilton, and they had two children.
+Thomas Rayson married Helen Hilton in 1933, and they had two children: Christopher (1934) and Julia (1937).

 He died at the Churchill Hospital, Oxford, on 28 January 1976.

 Education

 Rayson served articles with Robert Curwen of Bishopsgate Street in London, and then studied under Professor Arthur Beresford Pite and James Black Fulton at the Brixton School of Building.
 He was admitted as an Associate of the Royal Institute of British Architects in 1918 and as a Fellow in 1927.